US not seeking permanent base in Papua New Guinea - defense secretary | Law-Order

 - United States

 Austin met PNG Prime Minister James Marape on the first visit by a U.S. defence chief, to discuss deepening ties and announce a U.S. Coast Guard vessel would arrive in August under a separate maritime law enforcement deal.
-French President Emmanuel Macron will arrive in PNG on Thursday evening, the first visit by a French leader.
-Macron warned in a speech on Thursday in Vanuatu of a "new imperialism" appearing in the Pacific region, testing the maritime and financial sovereignty of small nations.
+French President Emmanuel Macron will arrive in PNG, a resource-rich but largely undeveloped nation north of Australia, on Thursday evening, the first visit by a French leader.
+Macron warned in a speech on Thursday in neighbouring Vanuatu of a "new imperialism" appearing in the Pacific region, testing the maritime and financial sovereignty of small nations.

 "Foreign ships fish illegally here.
 In the region, many loans with Leonine conditions strangle up development," he said.
 The United States and its allies are seeking to deter Pacific Islands nations from establishing security ties with China, a major infrastructure lender to the region, a rising concern amid tension over Taiwan, and after Beijing signed a security pact with Solomon Islands.

-The U.S. Coast Guard is boosting its presence in the region under bilateral agreements to patrol the vast exclusive economic zones of island states, although Solomon Islands and Vanuatu have blocked U.S. Coast Guard port calls.
+The U.S. Coast Guard is boosting its presence in the region under bilateral agreements to patrol the vast exclusive economic zones of island states, although the Solomon Islands and Vanuatu, with closer ties to Beijing, have blocked U.S. Coast Guard port calls.
 Marape said PNG's second-largest city of Lae, a major cargo port, has been designated as a U.S. base for disaster management.

 "I just want to be clear, we are not seeking a permanent base in PNG," Austin told a press conference in the capital, Port Moresby.
 The text of the defence agreement shows that it allows the staging of U.S. forces and equipment in PNG.